The U.S.-allied Persian Gulf monarchies which comprise the Gulf Cooperation Council (GCC) have a vital role to play in confronting Iranian aggression.

 Refurbishing the U.S. alliance with the GCC States can serve as an essential pillar of a successful Mideast policy that reverses the growing chaos and instability that have afflicted the region in recent years, without the large-scale commitment of U.S. forces.

-President Trump should make deepening relations with the GCC – and restoring trust within the bloc – an urgent priority of his administration.
+President Biden should continue to prioritize deepening relations with the GCC and restoring trust within the bloc.
+The path to doing so is pursuing a more comprehensive strategy of countering Iran in the region and looking beyond the JCPOA of 2015.
 The GCC has a critical role to play in terms of restoring the regional order and pushing back against Iran’s destabilizing aggression.
-His trip to Saudi Arabia later this month offers an ideal opportunity to reassure Gulf allies that the U.S. will no longer take its alliance with the GCC states for granted.
+The following recommendations are intended to help President Biden make the most out of diplomatic engagement with the GCC going forward:

-The Trump administration should explore pathways to formal security arrangements with the GCC.
-One available option is extending the designation of “major non-NATO ally” to all six GCC states (Bahrain and Kuwait have already attained this status), something that the Obama administration considered in 2015.
-Such a designation – which does not include a mutual defense agreement – would provide the GCC states a variety of financial and military benefits, including expedited defense procurement, joint defense research and development endeavors, and counterterrorism cooperation.
+The Biden administration should explore pathways to formal security arrangements with the GCC.
+One available option is extending the designation of “major non-NATO ally” to all six GCC states (Qatar, Bahrain, and Kuwait have already attained this status), something that the Obama administration considered in 2015.
+Such a designation – which does not include a mutual defense agreement – would provide the GCC states with a variety of financial and military benefits, including expedited defense procurement, joint defense research and development endeavors, and counterterrorism cooperation.
 Designating the bloc as a major non-NATO ally would serve to increase the collective benefits of partnership with the U.S., cementing their pro-Western orientation.

 The U.S. can also explore the possibility of establishing a mutual defense pact with the GCC.
 Such an arrangement would potentially face domestic political obstacles, as it would obligate the U.S. to rise to the defense of parties to the treaty in the event of an attack.
 But it would also send a clear message to Tehran that the U.S. considers Gulf security to be sacrosanct, and would force Iran to alter its calculus when it comes to meddling in its neighbors’ internal affairs and seeking to destabilize the region.
 Signaling to Iran that it will face a steep cost for provoking a confrontation with our Gulf allies would likely have a strong deterrent effect.

-The GCC’s alliance with the U.S. has historically centered around energy and security.
-The Trump administration, in concert with Congress, should seek out new and emerging fields for cooperation to set the relationship on broader, more sustainable footing.
+The GCC’s alliance with the U.S. has historically centered on energy and security.
+The Biden administration, in concert with Congress, should seek out new and emerging fields for cooperation to set the relationship on a broader, more sustainable footing.
 The U.S. should explore the creation of a U.S.-GCC strategic partnership modeled on the U.S. relationship with Israel, which has expanded cooperation in a variety of fields including trade, agriculture, cybersecurity, and water.
 While the GCC states weathered the Arab Spring wholly intact, its member states are still subject to the economic and demographic trends which catalyzed upheaval throughout the region in 2011.
 The U.S. should work in tandem with the GCC on implementing structural reforms, economic modernization and diversification, and gradual social reforms as the greatest long-term guarantors of GCC government stability.